 Some of the symptoms can include:

-This will depend on what is causing the pain, if anything.
-Initially a careful investigation is needed to rule out any neurological condition is causing the high arched foot.
+What can be done will depend on what is causing the pain.
+A careful investigation is needed to rule out the possibility of a neurological condition causing the high arched foot.

 Generally, treatment can involve: